 HI.
 We are a professional couple work in education.
 Tiziana is a language teacher and Charles is an artist and educator in Landscape Architecture.

-We are currently looking for a work awayer or two to help out during winter school holidays ( 29/6 til 14/7) to help with gardening, possible fencing, painting and carpentry work.
+We are currently looking for a workawayer or two to help out for 2 weeks during spring school holidays ( 21 Sep - 6 Oct) to help with gardening, painting and carpentry work.

 There are many projects we would like to accomplish on our historic property.
 We are hoping to one day be self sufficient and Tiziana dreams of hosting cooking demonstrations from the award-winning chicory-smoking kiln conversion.
 Charles co-designed this and it has won a design award and garnered much attention in the press.
 There are three dwellings scattered across the acre and a quarter property.
 The kiln house is separated from the “guest” home which Charles also uses as his studio.
 There is a historic settler’s cottage adjacent to the organic vegetable garden as well.
 Dating from the 1880’s, Tiziana uses this as her textiles studio where she spends a lot of her time, designing outfits for discerning clients, making bags, cushions and all manner of things.

 No smokers please.

 Our local beach is a short walk down the road and very beautiful.
 As Tiziana is a language teacher she is expertly able to help others improve their English or alternatively, loves to keep her skills up in speaking other languages.
 Cooking is one of Tiziana’s passions - she is willing to share her skills with any guests.
 Her other passion is textiles and sewing.
 We are both keen readers and have an extensive library covering literature, art and philosophy which we are happy to share.

 We think our place might best suit a couple who enjoy as bit of autonomy and a bit of their own time out.